bogazsombor/shape_mathcing/README.md

 ## Review Summary

-This project faithfully reproduces the elastic shape-matching algorithm from Lévy et al. in both C and Python.
-The C code retains performance of the original toolbox, while the Python version enhances usability and leverages modern finite-element tooling.
-The dual implementation facilitates benchmarking, extension, and integration into Python-based pipelines.
+This project faithfully reproduces the elastic shape-matching algorithm from Maya de Buhan et al. in Python.
+The implementation facilitates benchmarking, extension, and integration into Python-based pipelines.

 ---